Have you ever gone through bumps in your marriage? Do you know how normal you are, even if the bumps are much more like

 How different life would be had we given up…

 That was 14 years ago!
 We have 4 kids now, and all of that seems like a lifetime ago.
 I often think of how different life would be had we done what society said was “OK” and gave up when it was difficult.
 It was the worst thing I’ve ever gone through, yet now I’m thankful it all happened, because it’s what brought me to really fall in love with Jesus.
-What’s neat is how He then used the muck we went through to help others – over the years other couples have come into our lives that we’ve had the chance to try and help through their own tough times and lead them closer to Him.
+What’s neat is how He then used the muck we went through to help others – over the years other couples have come into our lives that we’ve had the chance to help through their own tough times and lead them closer to Him.

 - Read Kent’s much shorter version of this story.
 (Scroll down at that link toward the bottom.)

 - Is your marriage in a bad spot?
 Don’t believe these lies.

 - Helpful Marriage/Sex Books– That link has a list of books by Michelle Weiner-Davis.
 I’ve only read her book, “Divorce Busting”, and while it isn’t Christian-based, it still made great sense and helped me a lot when Kent & I were having marriage trouble.
 Also, scroll down at that link to see other books she’s written called, “The Sex-Starved Marriage” and “The Sex-Starved Wife”, both books that I think will help commenters at my post about Passion in Marriage.

 - The first thing to do if your marriage is feeling rotten: rent this Fireproof movie.
 All the answers are there.
 There’s a new one out that looks really good for hurting marriages too: War Room.

 - Good News About Sex and Marriage: Answers to Your Honest Questions About Catholic Teaching by Christopher West – another book that explains very well what the Catholic Church really teaches on often misunderstood topics.